segmentio/segment-docs/src/connections/destinations/catalog/ab-smartly/index.md

 ## What is A/B Smartly?

-[A/B Smartly](https://absmartly.com/?utm_source=segmentio&utm_medium=docs&utm_campaign=partners) provides a on-premise, full-stack experimentation platform for engineering and product teams that do continuous experimentation embedded into their development process.
+[A/B Smartly](https://absmartly.com/?utm_source=segmentio&utm_medium=docs&utm_campaign=partners){:target="_blank"} provides an on-premise, full-stack experimentation platform for engineering and product teams that do continuous experimentation embedded into their development process.
 A/B Smartly's real-time analytics helps engineering and product teams ensure that new features will improve the customer experience without breaking or degrading performance and/or business metrics.

 This destination is maintained by A/B Smartly.
 For any issues with the destination, [contact A/B Smartly's Support](mailto:support@absmartly.com).

 > note "Note:"
-> A/B Smartly's Destination is currently in beta, which means that they are still actively developing the destination.
-To join their beta program, or if you have any feedback to help improve A/B Smartly's Destination and its documentation, [contact A/B Smartly's support team](mailto:support@absmartly.com)!
+> A/B Smartly's Destination is in beta, which means that they are still actively developing the destination.
+To join their beta program, or if you have any feedback to help improve A/B Smartly's Destination and its documentation, [contact A/B Smartly's support team](mailto:support@absmartly.com).

 ## Implementation Prerequisite

-A/B Smartly works differently than other Segment destinations: Because the A/B Smartly's SDKs are used to modify and deliver experiences to users, they generally must be implemented at a point in your Website or App that allows them to make visual modifications for users.
+A/B Smartly works differently than other Segment destinations: Because the A/B Smartly's SDKs are used to modify and deliver experiences to users, they must be implemented at a point in your Website or App that allows them to make visual modifications for users.

-Because of this A/B Smartly requires that customers implement their SDKs natively, before the Segment snippet or implementation.
+Because of this A/B Smartly requires customers to integrate the A/B Smartly SDKs natively, before the Segment snippet or implementation.

 Although Segment maps `track`, and in some cases `page` and `screen`, events to A/B Smartly’s `track` events, customers must implement the snippet on their site to ensure that experiments run.